 It’s only fitting that Christmas be highly celebrated at Biltmore — George Vanderbilt opened the home to family and friends on Christmas Day in 1895.
 As decked out as the house and grounds were during the daytime, a Candlelight Christmas Evening package is the optimal way to visit Biltmore during the season.

-After the gardens and grounds, make your way to Antler Village for lunch, to stroll the village lit with glittering cascades of light and a glowing fountain, and check out some of the shops there.
+After the gardens and grounds, make your way to Antler Village for lunch, stroll the village lit with glittering cascades of light and a flowing fountain, and check out some of the shops there.